Rule 1.5 Fees

 (f) Any lawyer having a dispute with a client regarding a fee for legal services must:

 (2) participate in good faith in the fee dispute resolution process if the client submits a proper request.
+Good faith participation requires the lawyer to respond timely to all requests for information from the fee dispute resolution facilitator.

 Appropriate Fees and Expenses